HSBC

 • hsbc-corporate-4

-I worked closely with the digital design department within HSBC to align and create new standards where needed across the mobile banking app and responsive platforms for retail and corporate banking.
+I collaborated closely with the digital design team to establish and align new standards across the mobile banking app and responsive platforms for both retail and corporate banking.

 • ios-vs-android